python-berlin/python.berlin/pyberlin/index.rst

     :date: 20 February 2023
     :read-time: ~2 min

-PyBerlin is a community based in Berlin for users and developers that are brought together by their love for Python and for sharing knowledge.
+PyBerlin is an inclusive community based in Berlin for users and developers that are brought together by their love for Python and for sharing knowledge.
 We are gathering for events, workshops and social gatherings.